InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 This analysis is intended for researche scientists familiar with R and requires custom variable coding for each analysis.

-The workflow is designed to use STATA (.DTA) survey datasets from the Demographic and Health Surveys (DHS) program, however any survey dataset will work with adjustments to the 2_data_cleaning.R script and associated functions.
+The workflow is designed to use STATA (.DTA) survey datasets from the Demographic and Health Surveys (DHS) program, however any survey dataset will work with adjustments to the 2_data_cleaning.R module.

 # Table of contents